9-11 July 2022

 Practical Information

-The online program is available to be consulted, here.
-The pdf is here.
+The online program is available to be consulted, here

 OVERVIEW SCHEDULE